The surprising face type these iconic Disney villains all share

 Can we go 5 for 5?
 It’s ridiculously improbable—unless the creators who designed these characters intentionally (or subconsciously) gave them very specific facial characteristics.

-The odds of 5 randomly selected villains having the same style type are something like 1 in 2.77 billion (because there’s 63 different style types, so that’s 1/63 multiplied by itself 5 times).
+The odds of 5 randomly selected villains having the same style type are something like 1 in 15 million (because there’s 63 different style types, so that’s 1/63 multiplied by itself 4 times).

 Cruella de Vil

-Same arched brows, heavy lidded eyes, plump lips.
+Same extremely curvy arched brows, heavy lidded eyes, small turned up nose.
 Cruella is a Romantic Ethereal Dramatic with dominant Romantic.

 Romantic: the most villainous style essence?